kkredit/incident-response-procedure/README.md

 #### 2.1.1.6 Install Basic Host and Network Security Tools

+Setup basic security tools to monitor and control host and network activity.
+The exact tools selected will vary depending on the environment; examples include antivirus software, log analyzers, network traffic analyzers, and honeypots.
+These tools support quick recovery and can be used to prevent future incidents of the same nature from repeating.

 #### 2.1.1.7 Establish Centralized Logging

+Use centralized logging for the tools setup in 2.1.1.6.
+Backup the logs as a critical data system per 2.1.1.1.
+These centralized logs will be used to establish the sequence of events during an incident and are required to enable pursuit of legal action.
+They will also be referenced during incident investigation and recovery.

 #### 2.1.1.8 Gather Contact Information

+Identify and gather contact information on paper for the following parties:

+- All security team staff
+- All C-suite executives
+- The organization's ISP
+- Critical software vendors (as applicable)
+- Affected external parties (as applicable)
+- Corporate legal counsel
+- US-CERT (if applicable)
+- Law enforcement agency contacts:
+  - Local police department
+  - State police
+  - FBI
+  - DHS (if applicable)

+Contact information may include phone numbers, email addresses, or public encryption keys.
+Establishing contact channels before an incident occurs is necessary to support quick recovery and enable pursuit of legal action.

 #### 2.1.1.9 Prepare Dedicated Forensics Workstations

+Provision workstations dedicated to forensics activities.
+The workstations require protections such that they can (a) perform otherwise dangerous operations and (b) provide detailed logs on the activities they perform.
+With an acceptable cost of extra hardware, these workstations support quick recovery and data collection to enable legal action.

 ### 2.1.2 Detection & Analysis

 #### 2.1.2.1 Monitor Logs for Precursors and Indicators

+In order to quickly detect incidents, continuously monitor activities reported by the tools setup in 2.1.1.6 and recording to the logs in 2.1.1.7.
+Have a security team member monitor directly during normal business hours; have one employee on call at all times and tools configured to push notices to that employee's mobile device.

 #### 2.1.2.2 Document Incidents Immediately

+In order to establish a paper trail of observed activities and the security team's response, document all security events immediately.
+All observations, notes, and actions must be logged.
+During periods of high activity, have one team member performing actions and the other dedicated to logging.

 #### 2.1.2.3 Triage Incidents for Prioritized Response

+Establish rules to prioritize responses.
+Heuristics may include:

+- Ability to remediate
+- Ability to prevent from repeating
+- Time required to respond
+- Material cost required to respond
+- Reputation damage caused by the incident
+- Legal obligations
+- Ability to pursue legal action

 ### 2.1.3 Containment, Eradication, & Recovery

 #### 2.1.3.1 Document All Response Steps

+As in 2.1.2.2, continue to document all observations, notes, and actions taken during containment, eradication, and recovery.

 #### 2.1.3.2 Understand the Issue

+Understand the nature of the issue before eradication.
+Some issues require immediate action (e.g., a rapidly spreading worm).
+Some issues require care before an eradication can be successful (e.g., an APT that is well-established in the network).
+Make sure that containment steps will not exacerbate the problem.

 #### 2.1.3.3 Respond

+Perform the incident-specific procedures established in 2.2.

 ### 2.1.4 Post-incident Activity

 #### 2.1.4.1 Inform Stakeholders

+Contact the relevant parties through the communication channels established in 2.1.1.8.

 #### 2.1.4.2 Retain Incident Data